- American Physical Society Sites

 In 1993, Drs.
 Russell and Marian Donnelly created the Lars Onsager Prize.
 Their goal was to have the memory and unique spirit of Lars Onsager and his passion for analytical results live on.

+The Lars Onsager Prize is to recognize outstanding research in theoretical statistical physics, including the quantum fluids.
 The prize consists of $10,000 as well as a certificate citing the contribution made by the recipient.
 It has been presented annually since 1995.
-Click here to see a list of past recipients.
+View a list of past recipients.

 Onsager invented the theory of quantized vortices in superfluid helium and received the Nobel Prize in Chemistry in 1968 for his discovery of reciprocal relations in thermodynamics.
 Michael E. Fisher of the University of Maryland received the first Lars Onsager Prize at the 1995 March Meeting in San Jose, CA.